 In many cases, it seems to be Delta’s most loyal customers who like Pay With Miles.

-One of the big challenges that many frequent flyers have is that they earn tons of miles, but then they don’t actually want to redeem them, since they’re on the elite status hamster wheel and want to earn elite miles for their travel.
-Delta’s credit cards can also help you earn elite status, and for that matter in 2021 award flights even count towards status.
+One of the big challenges that many frequent flyers have is that they earn tons of miles, but then they don’t actually want to redeem them, since they’re on the elite status hamster wheel and want to earn elite miles for their travel (Delta’s credit cards can also help you earn elite status).

 Pay With Miles is also a useful program for the occasional flyer who doesn’t want to deal with the complexity of frequent flyer programs.
 It’s nice to be able to redeem miles as you earn them to get discounts on your tickets.